-To apply for LEAP, an application can be submitted several ways beginning November 1, 2021:
+To apply for LEAP, you can submit an application several ways starting Nov 1st through April 30th:

-- Online through the Colorado PEAK website starting November 1, 2021.
+- Apply online on the Colorado PEAK website starting Nov 1st.

-- Download an application and drop off at local DHS office, or mail/email to your the county/contractor to process.
-Please call 1-866-HEAT-HELP (1-866-432-8435) for contact information or click here to find your county's mailing address.
+- Click on links below to download a LEAP application and drop it off at your local human services office, or mail/email it to your county/contractor to process.
+For contact information, call 1-866-HEAT-HELP (1-866-432-8435).
+You can also find your county's mailing address in this contact list.

 Delays in processing time most often relate to incomplete applications.
 Use the checklist below to ensure you submit all necessary information and paperwork.